A Man, A Plan, A Canal — Trust

 So Wednesday morning, I had no choice but to press the big red button: call my life coach.

-Together, we engaged in sorcery to get me to Brazil and realized this deeply true fact: nothing good happens for me when I can’t be still.
+Together, we engaged in sorcery to get me that Brazilian visa and realized this deeply true fact: nothing good happens for me when I can’t be still.

-Which is why it was so funny that earlier that morning I’d heard a guy talk about realizing his dad couldn’t hear his air fryer beeping anymore.
-Ridiculous.
+Earlier that morning, I’d heard a guy talk about realizing his dad couldn’t hear his air fryer beeping anymore.
+Sad.
 And somehow… profound.
 We miss things—signs, clues, truths—when we’re not attuned to their frequency.

-And when I clear a path?
-Life meets me there.
+And when we clear a path?
+Life meets us there.
 I literally told my life coach, “Life feels like a long winding road right now to get to results.”
 She said, “That doesn’t sound like you at all.”
-And without thinking (key), I said, “Yeah, I feel like I’d find the quickest, straightest road.”
+And without thinking (key), I said, “Yeah, I feel like I’d find the quickest, straightest road there.”

 I truly think long distance has given me the space to create harmony with Mr. International.
 Because we met at this specific time in life, we’ve had to be observers of each other’s worlds.
 When I was in Barcelona for the end of summer, my only obligation was to travel, dance, model, and write.
 Awesome life?
 Yes.
 Real life?
 No. And what’s the slow death of any relationship?
 An inaccurate expectation of reality, an idea of something, not its true form.

 And when he came to America?
-Poor thing was car-less, the first man to walk the streets of Dallas.
+Poor thing was car-less and just filling time until I came home from school—the first man to walk the streets of Dallas.

-In distance, we’ve been given this beautiful gift of doing our own thing so we can be truly in harmony when we meet again.
+In distance, we’ve been given this beautiful gift of doing our own thing so we can be truly in harmony.

 And there’s deeper beauty here.
 We are never promised a new day together.
 Every time both our schedules open and resources align, it is a God-given gift—a wink from the universe.

 Everything seemed fine at first, they barely even looked at the visa.
+Of course.
 I boarded the plane.
 And then: chaos.

-For the first time, I’m barely exaggerating—our plane got stuck on the runway in Dallas for two hours.
-The exact amount of time I had for my Miami layover to get to Rio.
+For the first time, I’m not exaggerating—our plane got stuck on the runway in Dallas for two hours.
+The exact amount of time I had for my layover in Miami to get to RIO.

 Tension rises, passengers get restless, and finally the stewardess cracks and tells us what’s happening.
 Someone on board said something that made a crew member uncomfortable, and because no one would come forward as a witness, the police had to be called.
 Suddenly we were all twelve again.
-And I missed my flight to Rio because no one wanted to be a tattletale.
+I was missing my flight to RIO because no one wanted to be a tattletale.

 And when I already see every step toward Mr. International as a sign, you better believe I also see every step back as a cosmic slap.
-Especially when the next flight would put me right into his sister’s wedding speech, the event that brought us back to the same coordinates.
+Especially when the next flight would get me to Brazil just before his sister’s wedding speech.
+Mr. International’s sister’s wedding was the beautiful event bringing us back to the same coordinates.

 Love makes fools and prophets out of us all.